Providing valuable insights to Marketing teams with AppsFlyer

 I've defined a style guide for the FE developers to work with, and we used it as a guideline in re-designing the existing features on the platform to fit the Dashboard's look and feel.

 Working on a new product requires a deep understanding of the product itself,

 but also the eco-system in which it operates, and the company's objectives.

 Leading the process from the UX perspective is sometimes a key element to a successful project such as this.
 It helped align everyone on the team to the same objectives and tasks at hand and helped in prioritizing what's next.

-Good communications skills are an essential tool for the successful process and collaboration with all the relevant parties.
+Good communication skills are an essential tool for the successful process and collaboration with all the relevant parties.